 Payment is within the conduct of trade or business.

-Payee is not a corporation.
+The payee is not a corporation.
 (Note: All payments to medical corporations for services provided and attorneys or legal services corporations including gross proceeds are reportable).

-Payment is for rents, prizes, awards, or services (including construction contract services) rendered and not solely for merchandise
+Payment is for rents, fees, commissions, prizes, awards, or services (including construction contract services) rendered and not solely for merchandise

 The following identifies (1) the various recurring payment types that are required to be reported and (2) the box on the Form 1099 MISC in which they are to be reported:

+The payment types that must be reported on IRS 1099-MISC, Miscellaneous Income, and the corresponding box numbers on the forms are provided below: